What is an AV Receiver?

 The Bottom Line

 An AV receiver is the heart of any serious home theater, tying together your video sources, speakers, and room correction into a cohesive experience.
 Plan your channel count with future upgrades in mind, make sure the HDMI specifications match your sources, and take advantage of room calibration to get the best sound your room can deliver.
-A well-chosen receiver will serve as the foundation of your entertainment system for years to come.
+For most builds, the Denon AVR-X1800H hits the right balance: seven channels, four HDMI 2.1 inputs, and Audyssey room correction in a package that will serve as the foundation of your entertainment system for years to come.